40 hours a week, Seasonal

 Teacher job in College Place, WA

-Applications are being accepted by the College Place School District for a Paraeducator Life Skills assigned to Davis Elementary.
+Applications are being accepted by the College Place School District for a Paraeducator Life Skills 1-on-1assigned to Davis Elementary.
 This assignment is being posted for internal and external consideration at this time.
 Interested internal candidates will need to apply online by 2:00 pm Thursday, September25, 2025 to be considered prior to external candidate applicants.

 POSITION & BENEFITS:

-Job Title: Paraprofessional - Life Skills
+Job Title: Paraprofessional - Life Skills 1-on-1

 Reports to: Assigned Building Principal